KenKundert/emborg/doc/installing.rst

 value might be::

     archive = '{config_name}-{{now}}'

+*Emborg* examines the string for names within a single brace-pair and replaces them with the value specified by the name.
+Names within double-brace pairs are interpreted by *Borg*.

 This template consists of a leading part that is fixed ('{config_name}-') and a trailing part that varies on each archive ('{{now}}', which is replaced by